-During 2014, the NAIC approved a new regulatory framework applicable to the use of captive insurers in connection with Regulation XXX and Guideline AXXX transactions.
+During 2014, the NAIC approved a new regulatory framework applicable to the use of captive insurers in connection with the NAIC Valuation of Life Insurance Policies Model Regulation ("Regulation XXX") and NAIC Actuarial Guideline 38 ("Guideline AXXX") transactions.
 Among other things, the framework called for more disclosure of an insurer's use of captives in its statutory financial statements and narrows the types of assets permitted to back statutory reserves that are required to support the insurer's future obligations.
 In 2014, the NAIC implemented the framework through an actuarial guideline ("AG 48"), which requires the ceding insurer's actuary to opine on the insurer's reserves to issue a qualified opinion if the framework is not followed.
-The requirements of AG 48 are effective in all U.S. states, and such requirements apply to policies issued and new reinsurance transactions entered into on or after January 1, 2015.
+The requirements of AG 48 became effective as of January 1, 2015 in all U.S. states, and apply to policies issued and new reinsurance transactions entered into on or after January 1, 2015.
 In 2016, the NAIC adopted a new model regulation containing similar substantive requirements to AG 48.